 Explain to us about the workshops you offer.
 What has it been like, being able to share and teach one of your passions?

-I am a firm believer that as a human we are all inherently creative, and I find most people have some block, whether it’s because they work in a traditionally un-artistic area, or were told when they were younger that they aren’t ‘good’ at art.
-I believe it is my job to facilitate a space where this idea can be challenged and although clay is a tough mistress, she is a magical medium that speaks to the human psyche.
+I am a firm believer that as humans we are all inherently creative.
+Most people have some block, whether it’s because they work in a traditionally un-artistic area, or were told when they were younger that they aren’t ‘good’ at art.
+My job is to facilitate a space where this idea can be challenged.
+Although clay is a tough mistress, she is a magical medium that speaks to the human psyche.
 No matter what participants make, I really want to encourage a sense of disconnecting from our critical minds and fast paced lives to be where our hands are: in the clay.
 Seeing people’s shoulders fall from their ears and eyes soften as they lean into the clay’s tempo is a wonderful experience to witness.
 Let alone facilitate.